mpayson/esri-partner-tools/README.md

   * [`create_share_group.ipynb`](/build_org/create_share_group.ipynb) - create a [group](https://doc.arcgis.com/en/arcgis-online/share-maps/groups.htm) and invite members to share content with your users
   * [`register_application.ipynb`](/build_org/register_application.ipynb) automatically create and [register an app](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/signing-in-arcgis-online-users/)

+*Note* While much of the code is in Jupyter Notebooks, it can easily be ported to pure python to run on the server or as headless apps.

+## Client Server

+> Modular components built with React and Flask

+* App [component](/client_server/client/src/App.js) - Simple OAuth 2.0 with [arcgis-rest-js](https://esri.github.io/arcgis-rest-js/),[React](https://reactjs.org/), and [react-router](https://github.com/ReactTraining/react-router)
+* Register [component](/client_server/client/src/components/Register.js) & [blueprint](/client_server/server/api/register.py) - Set up and show workflows to write to a user's GIS

 ## Getting Started

 Many samples use [`partnerutils`](/partnerutils).
 To use this package, either copy & paste the functions as specified in each notebook OR: